alexwlchan/alexwlchan.net/src/_drafts/school-stuff.md

 ---
 layout: post
 title: Going through my old school papers
-summary: Everything old is new again
+summary: Digitising and pruning my boxes of paper from school.
+In which I have nostalgia, sadness, and the sense that everything old is new again.
-tags: personal
+tags: personal digital-preservation
 ---

 I left school in 2011, and I graduated from university in 2014.